-Linux is a true multiuser operating system, and has been since the very first version.
-It is powerful in it’s simplicity.
+Linux is a true multiuser operating system and has been since the very first version.
+It is powerful in its simplicity.
 Though there are robust graphical environments and tools, you can still do everything you could possibly need with just a keyboard and a shell prompt.
 Since you have the code, you could even make Linux do things it was never meant to.

 That’s one of the things that draws both the gurus and the attackers alike.
 The black-hats have thronged to Linux.
 It allows them the control they require to do strange and ingenious things.
-If they want to experiment with new or invalid network packets, they can do so easily without relying on undocumented (or non-existant) API support from the vendor.
+If they want to experiment with new or invalid network packets, they can do so easily without relying on undocumented (or non-existent) API support from the vendor.

 Millions of lines of code have been written for Linux applications and libraries, usually in an extremely modular manner, which allows it to be integrated into widely diverse projects.
-For example a library that allows you to sniff the network for proactive performance monitoring could be used as part of network hijacking code.
+For example, a library that allows you to sniff the network for proactive performance monitoring could be used as part of network hijacking code.

-The power and flexibility of Linux makes it the hacker’s playground.
+The power and flexibility of Linux make it the hacker’s playground.
 They use it, learn it, and understand it intimately.
 And that means that if there’s an insecurity, they’re going to find it.
-However the very reasons the hackers like Linux are the same reasons more folks are installing it on their own systems today.
+However, the very reasons the hackers like Linux are the same reasons more folks are installing it on their own systems today.

 Why Do Hackers use LINUX?

 1. Low cost: You don’t need to spend time and money to obtain licenses since Linux and much of its software come with the GNU General Public License.